devkral/graphene-protector/README.md

 -   `node$|id$` for ignoring id fields in selection/complexity count and reducing the depth by 1 when seeing a node field
 -   `page_info|pageInfo` for ignoring page info in calculation (Note: you need only one)

+Note: items prefixed with `__` (internal names) are always ignored and not traversed

+# full validation

+On the validation rule the validation is stopped by default when an error is found This default can be overwritten and it is modified for the django code pathes.
+Whenever DEBUG is active a full validation happens, otherwise the shortcut is used.
+See the source-code how to change your schema to have a custom hook for deciding if a full validation is done.
+In addition the `path_ignore_pattern` and `limits` attributes can be also changed dynamically.

+# hooks

+The validation rule uses some `protector_` prefixed methods from the schema.
+With this you can customize the default behaviour.
+It is used by the django mixin to read the settings (see django) and to react on DEBUG with full_validation

 # Development

 I am open for new ideas.